Skip to main content

 Are out-of-hours dental services more expensive than regular appointments?

 The cost of out-of-hours dental care can vary depending on the type of service accessed.
 NHS urgent dental services operate within the standard NHS dental charge bands, though availability may vary.
 Private emergency dental clinics may charge differently from routine private appointments, reflecting the extended hours and immediate availability they provide.
 It is always reasonable to ask about fees when contacting a service, so you can make an informed decision.
+The most important consideration is ensuring that urgent dental concerns receive appropriate professional attention in a timely manner.

 What should I keep in a dental first-aid kit at home?

 A basic dental first-aid kit can be a useful addition to any household.
 Consider including over-the-counter pain relief (paracetamol and ibuprofen), dental wax or temporary filling material (available from pharmacies), a small clean container for storing a knocked-out tooth, sterile gauze for managing bleeding, and a cold pack for reducing swelling.
 Having the contact details of your regular dental practice and a local out-of-hours dental service readily available is also practical.
+These items can help you manage a dental emergency temporarily while you arrange professional care.

 ED